StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 And finally **div** is general element that can hold all sorts of content.

-A complete list of HTML tags can be found here: <a href="http://www.w3schools.com/tags/">www.w3schools.com/tags/</a>
+A complete list of HTML tags can be found at <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element">https://developer.mozilla.org/en-US/docs/Web/HTML/Element</a> or <a href="http://www.w3schools.com/tags/">www.w3schools.com/tags/</a>.
+(Always take w3schools info with a grain of salt: it's very basic, and while it may be less simpler than MDN, it's often reviled by experienced developers.)

 #####CSS